 Pros:

-• We can clearly visualize the whole composition and with contribution of each individual components
+- We can clearly visualize the whole composition and with contribution of each individual component

 Cons